nodejs/wiki-archive/API-changes-between-v0.4-and-v0.6.md

 When editing this page please be as detailed as possible.
-Examples are encouraged!!
+Examples are encouraged!

 ## Changed:
  * Cygwin build is no longer supported.
 Use native windows builds instead.